matthew-mcallister/vk-ffi/src/vk-ffi/README.md

 idiomatic, but definitions are not changed.
 Bitmasks and enums have been made into proper types, improving type safety.

-Some traits are implemented out of the box, such as `Default`, but more specific traits can be enabled with the `extra-traits` feature, e.g. `FromStr` for enums and bitmasks.
+Some traits are implemented out of the box, such as `Default` and `BitAnd`/`Or`/`Xor` for bitmasks.
+Some handy traits are implemented when the `reflection` feature is enabled, such as `FromStr` for enums and bitmasks.
+See the `reflection` module.

 Some Rust macros are exported, including translations of C macros defined by the standard as well as Rust-specific convenience macros.